by Claire L. Smith

 Swallowing him into the rough pavement.

-Gnawing at his defeated corpse and graveyard brain.
+Gnawing at his defeated corpse and graveyard mind.

 Their clawed fingers tweaking and scratching.